 Creating a sales and marketing strategy for your small business need not be daunting.
-You are about to discover the critical stages of Lifecycle Marketing.
+You are about to discover the critical stages of Lifecycle Marketing framework.
 And, have access to all the tools and worksheets you’ll need to create your sales and marketing, strategic plan.

 But first, watch the video below where Scott Martineau from Infusionsoft covers the ‘typical versus ideal’ in the customer lifecycle.
 And find out;

 - where to look for the lost leads that are already in your business

 - and why 65% of customers that leave your business, you did not need to lose.